varabyte/kobweb/README.md

 wondering if you can integrate Kobweb with it.

-The recommended solution for now is to export your site using a static layout ([read more about static layout sites here ▲](#static-layout-vs-full-stack-sites)) and then add code to your backend to serve the files yourself, as it is fairly trivial.
+The recommended solution for now is to export your site using a static layout ([read more about static layout sites here▲](#static-layout-vs-full-stack-sites)) and then add code to your backend to serve the files yourself, as it is fairly trivial.

 When you export a site statically, it will generate all files into your `.kobweb/site` folder.
 Then, if using Ktor, for